ksug-ai/ai-on-gke-image-generator/README.md

 - Runs on GKE (CPU or GPU nodes)
 - Scales with Kubernetes deployments

+**Performance:** GPU is recommended, typically an image can be generated in ~30 seconds with NVIDIA T4.
+For CPU, it does take 15 mins or much longer.

 ## Prerequisites

 Before you begin, you need a GKE cluster with GPU nodes.
 You can create one using the provided script: